bergsans/archaize-js/text/1_question_and_method.md

 My project aims to produce an ES6 to ES5 transpiler.
 The transpiler will have great similarities with projects like Babel.js.
 In fact, Babel.js has been the point in the skies I navigate towards, a North star in the realm of JavaScript transpilers.
+I will concentrate my energy on the Abstract Syntax Tree, to most interesting part of a transpiler since it's the 'hub' or 'nave' of the semantics - if you will, the 'logic' - in the process of transpiling source code.

 In the context of Computer Science, this essay holds no value; neither does the code part of the project, a transpiler named Archaize JS.
 Archaize JS